• Skip to main content

 The honey is in this recipe to activate the baking soda.
 Baking, after all, is mostly science.
 It's a negligible amount of sugar and it is necessary to help this bread rise.
 I do not recommend substituting it.

 Honey is naturally acidic (not acidic tasting, but it does have an acidic PH), which activates the baking soda (a base on the PH scale).
-The eggs also assist this process.
+The eggs also assist in this process.
 Make this almond flour bread recipe directly as-written for best results.

 almond flour bread recipe Elizabeth Rider